-Analysis | 4 ideas for Supreme Court reform
+Analysis | Four ideas for Supreme Court reform

 The idea is that this would far dilute the impact of when justices either retire or happen to die.
 Democrats wouldn’t need to worry as much about the justices they appointed departing with a Republican president in charge (such as with Ruth Bader Ginsburg’s death last year), and vice versa.
 Justices themselves wouldn’t need to be as concerned about who the president is if and when they retire, nor would there be as much pressure on justices to retire to avoid the possibility that they might die later on when the other party might be in charge — i.e. the current situation with Stephen G. Breyer.
 Retiring or dying would still dilute the impact of a justice’s side on the court, but it wouldn’t be so pivotal.
 So much right now is dependent upon the rather arbitrary life span of justices.

 As Bannon acknowledges, this proposal could still be vulnerable to gamesmanship.
 If the opposite party controls the Senate for a president’s entire four-year term, for example, they could simply block whatever nominees that president puts forward.
-But doing do so over a longer period of time — and giving voters a chance to weigh in on such obstruction via a midterm election after Year 2 — would make that more difficult.
+But doing so over a longer period of time — and giving voters a chance to weigh in on such obstruction via a midterm election after Year 2 — would make that more difficult.

-Another potential issue is that the Supreme Court might regularly have an even number of justices, which isn’t unprecedented but might make it more difficult to get a decisive final word from the nation’s highest court.
+Another potential issue is that the Supreme Court might regularly have an even number of justices, which isn’t unprecedented but might make it more difficult to get a final word from the nation’s highest court.

 And lastly, there’s the possibility that it could make presidential elections even more of a proxy vote for Supreme Court justices.
 This is clearly already a consideration for voters, but court vacancies are never a guarantee.
 Knowing that electing Biden would effectively add two left-leaning justices to the court or that electing Donald Trump would give you two right-leaning ones could make our already increasingly parliamentary and polarized elections even more so, given the importance of the Supreme Court.